rakib00-dev/simple-web-clock/README.md

 <b>I did this just for practice. 😅😊.
-Your can modify or contribute if you want 😊.</b>
+You can modify or contribute if you want 😊.</b>

 <b>Thank you</b>